-- Corporate Members intending to send their authorized representatives to attend the Meeting are requested to send to the Company a certified true copy of the Board resolution authorizing their representative to attend and vote on their behalf at the Meeting. - 3.
-An explanatory statement pursuant to Section 102 of the Companies Act, 2013 relating to the Special Business to be transacted at the annual general meeting in respect of Item no. 2 is annexed hereto and forms part of the Notice.
+- 2. Corporate Members intending to send their authorized representatives to attend the Meeting are requested to send to the Company a certified true copy of the Board resolution authorizing their representative to attend and vote on their behalf at the Meeting. - 3.
+An explanatory statement pursuant to Section 102 of the Companies Act, 2013 relating to the Special Business to be transacted at the annual general meeting in respect of Item nos.
+3, 4 and 5 is annexed hereto and forms part of the Notice.

-Correspondence Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T:+91-22-6140 8000 Registered Office: 910/19, Suryakiran, Kasturba Gandhi Marg, New Delhi - 110 001 T: +011-68172100 E:fermisolarfarms@avaada.com www.avaadaenergy.com
+Correspondence Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T:+91-22-6140 8000 Registered Office: 910/19, Suryakiran, Kasturba Gandhi Marg, New Delhi - 110 001 T: +011-68172100 E: avaadasolarise@avaada.com www.avaadaenergy.com